 Blogs that suit our writing style (fun, helpful, authoritative)

 We ask that you

-Provide a headshot and short (50 word) bio
+Provide a headshot and short (max 50 words) bio

-Provide attribution for any images included within the article
+Provide attribution for any images included in the article

-- Include no more than 2 outbound links referring to your own company
+Include no more than two outbound links referring to your own company

 Dear [editor name],